 Julie Nolke started dating boyfriend Samuel Larson since within a year of her graduation and is a director for her videos.
-And if you’ve noticed, she’s got a ring on that wedding finger since a few months ago.
-There can be no other possible explanation, right?
+The two then got married in June 2019 and now live on Toronto.
+Full story of their relationship here.

 Remember how we referred to Samuel Larson earlier as her ‘partner’?
 He likes to be called Sam for short.
 Yes, we were not sure whether to label him as her boyfriend but found out Nolke herself calls him her boyfriend.
 They’ve been together for as long as she’s been making YouTube videos, so you know it’s a really long-term relationship.

 Julie Nolke funnily calls her boyfriend Sam Larson ‘Brother from another mother’.